davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### Google
 [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) is often favoured.
 It provides tools allowing you to detect events handlers that have been attached to a selected element.
 The link takes you to some excellent documentation.

 [Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) is a version of Chrome which receives nightly updates and therefore offers the very latest developer tools from Google.
-The only downside is some pages may break because the releases are not always stable.
+The only downside is some pages may occasionally break because the releases are not always stable.

 #### Mozilla
-[Firebug](http://getfirebug.com/) is plugin for Firefox offering development tools.
-Once the best tools available it is now inferior to Chrome and is also no longer being developed.
+[Firebug](http://getfirebug.com/) is a plugin for Firefox offering development tools.
+Once one of the best tools available it is now inferior to Chrome and is also no longer being developed.

-[Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) are built into Firefox and are the tools Mozilla now maintain instead of Firebug..
+[Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) are built into Firefox and are the tools Mozilla now maintain instead of Firebug.

 [Firefox Developer Edition](https://www.mozilla.org/en-GB/firefox/developer/) offers the very latest cutting-edge tools Mozilla have to offer.
 These will probably be better than Chrome tools in some places at least.